tumble1999/savaslabs.github.io/_posts/2015-07-06-map-in-drupal-8.md

 })(jQuery);
 {% endhighlight %}

-Go to your Drupal site and rebuild your cache you should see your base map!
+Go to your Drupal site and rebuild your cache and you should see your base map!

 <img src="/assets/img/blog/map-in-drupal-8/map-without-markers.png" alt="Screenshot the base map" class="blog-image-xl">